POINTS TO CONSIDER

 - Distinct legal entity which enables the Limited company to run continuously, business and employees legally not affected by changes in the shareholders’ structure and changes of Directors.

 - Advantageous taxation if definitely something you have to calculate for your company, especially if your business is making a profit that would tax in the higher band if you would be a sole trader.
-With the ongoing and recent changes of the Corporate Tax, from 1 April 2015 you pay 20% tax on your profit no matter of the size.
+From 1 April 2017 you pay 19% tax on your profit no matter of the size.
 The right mixture of salary, dividend, directors’ loans and other benefits is an important motivator for a lot of people.

 - In case of small Limited companies ownership and control is in the same hand as the Director is usually the main shareholder, which results the same advantages as a Sole Trader regarding quick decision making.